pypancsv/pypancsv/docs/quickexamples/index.md

     </tbody>
 </table>

-And, for the nerdy, the code to do that is:
+In case you're curious, the code to do that is:

 ```python
 import pandas